bakapear/tf2remote/README.md

 - [NodeJS](https://nodejs.org/)

 ## Usage
+- Add your steamID3 in `src/owner` if you want to limit command usage to yourself.
+(Must be in square brackets)
 - Make sure TF2 has `-usercon` in its Launch Options and is running.
 - Execute `run.bat` to start the program.